scottlamb/moonfire-nvr/guide/secure.md

    * redirect all `http` traffic to `https`
    * proxy `https` traffic to Moonfire NVR
-   * when proxying, add a `X-Real-IP` header with the original IP address
+   * when proxying, set the `X-Real-IP` header to the original IP address (removing any previous occurrences of this header)
-   * when proxying, add a `X-Forwarded-Proto` header with the original protocol (which should be `https` if you've configured everything correctly).
+   * when proxying, set the `X-Forwarded-Proto` header to the original protocol (which should be `https` if you've configured everything correctly).